-During the December holidays I feel the urge to watch old black and white movies, preferably those starring Jimmy Stewart.
+During the December holidays I usually feel the urge to watch old black and white movies, preferably those starring Jimmy Stewart.
 This year, “It’s a Wonderful Life” is too painful, a reminder of what we used to be but aren’t anymore.
-I prefer screwball comedies like “The Philadelphia Story” with its sympathy for alcoholics and philanderers, and its schizophrenic alternation between class rage and craven worship of old money.
+I gravitated, instead, to “The Philadelphia Story” with its sympathy for alcoholics and philanderers, and its schizophrenic alternation between class rage and craven worship of old money.

 In “The Philadelphia Story,” Cary Grant and Katharine Hepburn play an upper crust couple who, though divorced, still love each other.
 Hepburn almost, but not quite, falls for Stewart, a writer from a modest background.
 Every time Hepburn waxes nostalgic about the sailboat Grant designed for their honeymoon, the True Love, she murmurs in that wonderful Connecticut lockjaw, “My, she was yare.”
 This means, in boat language, fast, agile and resilient.
 When she says this, my eyes brim with tears along with hers.

 Christmas has become the time when we take stock of our collective disillusionment.
 The season lost its innocence in the 1970s, around the same time we did.
 In my Manhattan barrio, children spent the holidays being passed back and forth between divorced parents, teenage girls devoured Vogue articles about Christmas in St. Bart’s and Mustique (Mick Jagger and Princess Margaret sightings obligatory), and parents engaged in the holiday standbys of drunkenness and depression.